tmussa1/independent-study/README.md

 ## Developing REST APIs

-Our course had revolved around the evolution of JavaScript and client-side applications from static sites to dynamic multi-page applications to what had become the standard today, Single Page Applications.
+Our course has revolved around the evolution of JavaScript and client-side applications from static sites to dynamic multi-page applications to what had become the standard today, Single Page Applications.
 There was, however, another evolution happening in parallel on the server-side that I thought was worth exploring.
 Historically, the workload of server to server communication had been intractable.
 From CORBA to SOAP, the amount of boilerplate code needed to execute a simple request garnered the attention of a computer scientist Roy Fielding in the early 2000's.
 A simple SOAP request using XML as